NCEAS/eml/docs/eml-semantic-annotations-primer.md

 ### Organization of this document

 The purpose of this Primer is to provide an introduction to how semantic annotations are structured in EML documents.
-It is expected that you already have some familiarity with the EML schema.
-The focus of this document then, is explanation and examples of annotations in EML.
+It is expected that you already have some familiarity with the EML schema, and the focus of this document then, is explanation and examples of annotations in EML.
 This Primer is divided into three major sections.
-You should be able to create EML anntations immediately, using only sections A and B, referencing section C when you would like a longer explanation.
+You should be able to create EML anntations immediately, using only the main section [Semantic Annotations in EML 2.2.0](,#sa-eml22), referencing the [Appendix](#appendix) when you would like a longer explanation.

  - A. **[Introduction:](#introduction)** this section
  - B. **[Semantic Annotations in EML 2.2.0](#sa-eml22)**, with examples.
 Where used, EML elements are shown as inline code blocks (`elementName`).